-SPA 690E - Special Topics in Speech Pathology -to be determined
+SPA 690E - Special Topics in Speech Pathology - Bilingualism in Speech Pathology

-Seminar in speech language pathology issues.
+Special Topics Seminar will address bilingualism in speech-language pathology.
 Prerequisite(s): Must be an admitted, degree-seeking student in the MEd in Speech Language Pathology or permission of Program Director for special considerations.